 As we approach Halloween, a ghost story seems appropriate.
 This one involves a family named Arbona that ran a saloon in Pensacola, Florida, for thirty five years.
 When the premises, shown here, later were being expanded, the skeleton of a man was found in the excavation.
 Evidence indicated he had been stabbed in the chest.
 Since then, the Arbona Building widely has been considered haunted.

-Certainly the scion of the family, Eugenio Arbona has fallen under suspicion as knowing something about the bones and how they got there.
+Certainly the founder of the family, Eugenio Arbona has fallen under suspicion as knowing something about the bones and how they got there.
 Born in 1931 in Palma Mallorca, Spain, he emigrated to the United States while still in his twenties and settled in Mobile, Alabama, working as a bartender.
 Eugenio and a friend subsequently were convicted of murdering a local cigar making named Encino Hernandez and sentenced to the Alabama prison in Watumpka, shown below.
 When the Civil War broke out in 1961, the government released him after serving only ten years of his sentence, possibly expecting him to join the Confederate Army.

 Instead, Arbona moved to Georgia.
 There he met his future wife, Fannie (Frances) Trice.
 She came from a long established Southern family.
 Eight years younger than Eugenio, Fannie was the daughter of Thomas Jefferson and Susan McDonald Trice.
 Following their marriage, the newlyweds left Georgia and moved to Watumpka where Eugenio, apparently ignoring his earlier incarceration there, sought out business contacts.
 It was in Watumpka that their eldest son, Joseph, was born in 1867.